Assessing the Performance of Online Students -- New Data, New Approaches, Improved Accuracy: Results Summary and Discussion

 Importantly, we also found that introducing background knowledge about prerequisites and postrequisites among the knowledge components (KCs) in the curriculum is very useful.
 As summarized in Table~\ref{tab:single_feature_performance}, counts of correctly answered questions and attempts associated with pre- and post-requisite KCs are among the most informative features.
 Importantly, these features can be easily incorporated even into pre-existing ITS's and datasets that log only question-response pairs, because calculating these features requires no new log data -- only annotating it using background knowledge about their prerequisite structure.

 We compared different types of machine learning algorithms for student performance modeling in Subsection~\ref{subsec:integrating_features}.
-One limitation is that we did not refit IRT's student ability parameter after each user response. \citeNP{Wilson2016:Estimating} showed that refitting the ability parameter after each interaction makes IRT more competitive on multiple smaller datasets.
+One limitation is that we did not refit IRT's student ability parameter after each user response. \citeNP{Wilson2016:Estimating} showed that refitting the ability parameter after each interaction makes IRT more competitive on multiple smaller datasets. \revinsert{While our feature selection for the AugmentedLR models solely focused on achieving accurate performance predictions, the inclusion of certain contextual features can lead to reductions in generalizability to unseen data.
+For example, the use of school or teacher specific parameters requires us to refit the model periodically as new schools and teachers start working with the system.
+When selecting a feature set for real world applications one might want to trade a small reduction in predictive performance in favor of enhanced generalizability to new users.}

 Recently, multiple intricate deep learning based techniques have been proposed and yield state-of-the-art performance for specific datasets~(e.g. \citeNP{Shin2021:Saint+},~\citeNP{Zhou2021:Lana},~\citeNP{Zhang2021:Muse}, \dots).
 Unfortunately, many of these works only employ one or two datasets which raises the question of how suitable they are for other tutoring systems.
 The code and new data released alongside this manuscript increases the usability of multiple large-scale educational datasets.
 We hope that future works will leverage these available datasets to test whether novel student performance modeling algorithms are effective across different tutoring systems.